-Splinter HorrorOh boy, oh boy, oh boy, it’s another let’s board up and defend against the monster’s horror flick.
-It’s not as good as Feast, but it will do just fine.
-Splinter is not some cheap scare flick looking to make a quick buck.
-This is a full bloodied horror B movie, with a decent story and very good pacing.
-It’s the pacing that will get ya, because the movie unfolds at just the right speed.
-Too bad the characters are pretty generic and without much development.
+Splinter HorrorOh boy, oh boy, oh boy, it’s another “let’s board up and defend against the monsters” horror flick.
+Splinter may not be as good as Feast, but it will do just fine.
+This is a full-blooded horror B movie, with a decent story and very good pacing.
+It’s the pacing that will get ya because the movie unfolds at just the right speed.
+Too bad the characters are pretty generic because this had cult classic written all over it.
+I mean, the damn thing opens with a ferocious raccoon attack.
+Raccoons are scary without being all fucked up and rabid but this one is just terrifying.
+It will set the mood well for what’s about to follow.
 Splinter is more of an homage to the sub-genre than a new entry.
 The crew was fully aware of this and actually tried to turn this bug into a feature.
-And they made it, creating a very fun and entertaining movie to start off your horror movie night.
-These days there are so many crappy movies with bad plots, special effects and especially acting, so Splinter with all its faults is actually a very nice addition.
-Just think of all those movies that you had to turn off after first fifteen minutes…Seth Belzer and Polly Watt are a young couple looking to escape the city life, at least for one, romantic weekend.
-As their destination they picked the ancient forests of Oklahoma.
-Everything was going fine until they got car jacked by a strange couple.
+And they made it, creating a very fun and entertaining movie to start off your body horror movie night.
+And there will be some body horrors here alright.
+These days there are so many crappy movies with bad plots, special effects, and especially acting, so Splinter with all its faults is actually a very nice addition.
+Just think of all those movies that you had to turn off after the first fifteen minutes.
+With a runtime of just over eighty minutes, you won’t have to do that here.Seth Belzer and Polly Watt are a young couple looking to escape the city life, at least for one, romantic weekend.
+As their destination, they picked the ancient forests of Oklahoma.
+Everything was going fine until they got carjacked by a strange couple.
 However, all of them find themselves at an abandoned gas station after they hit a splinter on a road.
-Soon, they will realize that the gas station is actually not abandoned…Movie that has to be mentioned here is Slither, released just two years earlier and featuring a similar story but with a much funnier outlook.
+Soon, they will realize that the gas station is actually not abandoned…The movie that has to be mentioned here is Slither, released just two years earlier and featuring a similar story but with a much funnier outlook.
 Splinter is more menacing, especially towards the end.
-This is where Shea Whigham shines as Dennis Farell, criminal who’s looking just trying to stay alive.
+This is where Shea Whigham shines as Dennis Farell, a criminal who’s looking just trying to stay alive.
 With a cast that consists of four main characters, it’s odd to say that all of them were good, but that’s just the truth.
 On a personal note, I just love those movies where our characters are forced into one building and then attacked by some creepy monster.
-Here, the monster is not some CGI atrocity, but a “real” thing, done mostly with practical effects giving it this old school look, reminiscent of The Thing.
+Here, the monster is not some CGI atrocity, but a “real” thing, done mostly with practical effects giving it this old-school look, reminiscent of The Thing.
 Finally, I am sincerely hoping that this wobbly camera thing will fade away in the next few years.
 I think this started with The Blair Witch Project, but whenever it was, it was enough.
-Here, the movements are not that erratic, so you can actually focus on what’s going on on the screen, but the wobble is still noticeable.Director: Toby WilkinsCast: Shea Whigham, Paulo Costanzo, Jill Wagner, Rachel KerbsFun Stuff: One more of the gas station/convenient store defenders movie.
-Very little usage of CGI.Rating: IMDb Link: http://www.imdb.com/title/tt1031280/Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website ΔThis site uses Akismet to reduce spam.
+Here, the movements are not that erratic, so you can actually focus on what’s going on on the screen, but the wobble is still noticeable.Director: Toby WilkinsWriters: Ian Shorr, Kai Barry, Toby WilkinsCast: Shea Whigham, Paulo Costanzo, Jill Wagner, Rachel KerbsFun Stuff: Various items seen on sale in the gas station are all donations of local businesses.Rating: IMDb Link: http://www.imdb.com/title/tt1031280/Leave a ReplyYour email address will not be published.CommentName* Email* Website ΔThis site uses Akismet to reduce spam.
 Learn how your comment data is processed.